Lgx521/yolo_sam_graspnet/README.md

 - **Configurable Target Objects**: Specify which objects to grasp via service parameters
 - **Dual Camera Support**: Separate intrinsics for RGB and depth cameras
 - **Complete Grasp Pipeline**: From detection to execution in two simple service calls
+- **Advanced Obstacle Modeling**: Generates non-convex Alpha Shapes of obstacles for tighter, more accurate collision models, enabling planning in cluttered environments.

 ## Prerequisites